Skip to main content

 Focuses on long-term projects that integrate multiple subjects.

-Example: A project where students design a sustainable garden for the school.
+Example: A project where students design a sustainable garden for the School/College/University.

 9. Competency-Based Curriculum

-A competency-based curriculum emphasizes mastery of specific skills and knowledge rather than time spent in class.
+A competency-based curriculum emphasises mastery of specific skills and knowledge rather than time spent in class.
 Students progress at their own pace, demonstrating competencies before moving on to more advanced topics.

 Features: